 Dentures are used to replace one or more missing teeth.
 They are removable false teeth made of acrylic (plastic), nylon or metal.
 Like a bridge, a denture includes both a supportive framework and one or more artificial teeth or crowns.
 But unlike a bridge which attaches to the teeth on either side of the gap left by missing teeth, a denture is created to “hug” the contours of the gums and (for upper dentures) palate, and they can be held in place using special removable pastes.
 They can also be a good solution when many teeth are missing or when the position of the missing teeth makes it impractical or impossible to use a bridge.

 How Are Dentures Made?

 It all begins with making impressions, or molds, of your teeth.
 These impressions are sent to a dental lab that specializes in the creation of dentures and crowns.
 Once the mold is made, they’re carefully adjusted, so they fit snugly but comfortably.
 Dentures should be brought to every dental appointment so their fit can be evaluated and necessary adjustments can be made.

 What Are Implant-Attached Dentures?

 That depends on a lot on how many teeth are being replaced.
-People who receive full dentures to replace all the upper or lower teeth (or both) will require more time to adjust compared to those who receive partial dentures.
+People who receive full dentures to replace all the upper or lower teeth (or both) will require more time to adjust compared to those who receive a partial replacement.
 Most people can change within a couple of weeks.
 Practicing reading out loud and eating different foods can help “speed up” the initial adjustment period.
 Start with soft foods cut into small pieces.
-Chew slowly using both sides of your mouth at the same time to prevent the dentures from tipping.
+Chew slowly using both sides of your mouth at the same time to prevent the artificial teeth from tipping.
 As you become accustomed to chewing, add other foods until you return to your normal diet.